abhinavdhakal/3dprint-llm-assistant/README.md

 - Pending state system (changes only saved on approval)
 - SCAD and STL backups for every version
 - Professional 3D viewer with OrbitControls
+- CAD-like measurement tools with edge snapping

+### Voice Input Setup

+1. Get an OpenAI API key from https://platform.openai.com/api-keys
+2. Click the "🎤 Voice" button
+3. Enter your API key when prompted (stored in browser)
+4. Allow microphone access
+5. Speak your request, then click "🔴 Stop"
+6. Speech is transcribed automatically!

 ## Architecture